Biology: A Search for Order in Complexity, second edition

 A companion Student Laboratory Manual and its teacher’s guide follow along the units in the text, but they are best suited for a full classroom lab.
 Unless working with a group class, you might consider another option for providing lab experiences.
 However, it is possible to perform the lab activities at home with a single student.
 There are 54 labs activities, many of which require lab equipment, chemicals, and dissection specimens.
 A complete list of everything needed is in the lab teacher’s guide, immediately before Appendix A.

 One of the most impressive features of this text is the cost.
 The price is amazingly low for full-color, hardcover textbook of this size, and the ancillaries are all inexpensive, soft-cover books.
 A separate test packet is also available, and test answer keys are contained within that packet.

-Biology: A Search for Order in Complexity Student Text, 2nd Ed., Grades 10-12
+Biology: A Search For Order in Complexity, 2nd Edition

 - Suitable for: group or one-one one teaching but requires some independent work.
 Advanced students might work totally independently